redhat-cop/keepalived-operator/README.md

 # Keepalived operator

-The objective of the keeplived operator provides is to allow for a way to create self-hosted load balancers in an automated way.
+The objective of the keepalived operator provides is to allow for a way to create self-hosted load balancers in an automated way.
 From a user experience point of view the behavior is the same as of when creating [`LoadBalancer`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer)  services with a cloud provider able to manage them.

-The keepalived operator can be used in all environments that allows nodes to advertise additional IPs on their NICs (and at least for now, in networks that allow multicast), however it's mainly aimed at supporting LoadBalancer services and ExternalIPs on baremetal installations (or other installation environments where a cloud provider is not available).
+The keepalived operator can be used in all environments that allows nodes to advertise additional IPs on their NICs (and at least for now, in networks that allow multicast), however it's mainly aimed at supporting LoadBalancer services and ExternalIPs on bare metal installations (or other installation environments where a cloud provider is not available).

 One possible use of the keepalived operator is also to support [OpenShift Ingresses](https://docs.openshift.com/container-platform/4.3/networking/configuring-ingress-cluster-traffic/overview-traffic.html) in environments where an external load balancer cannot be provisioned.